Lüthi History, Family Crest & Coats of Arms

 Lüthi Settlers in United States in the 20th Century

-- Alfred Luthi, aged 22, who emigrated to America from Switzerland, in 1907
+- Alfred Luthi, aged 22, who immigrated to America from Switzerland, in 1907

-- Gottlieb Luthi, aged 51, who emigrated to the United States from Bern, Switzerland, in 1907
+- Gottlieb Luthi, aged 51, who immigrated to the United States from Bern, Switzerland, in 1907

-- Frieda Luthi, aged 17, who emigrated to America from Appencell, Switzerland, in 1908
+- Frieda Luthi, aged 17, who immigrated to America from Appencell, Switzerland, in 1908

 - Franz Luthi, aged 22, who landed in America from Bolken, Switzerland, in 1909